rkimoakbioinformatics/oakvar/README.md

-OakCRAVAT is a genomic variant interpretation platform, based on and further developed from [OpenCRAVAT](https://github.com/KarchinLab/open-cravat) by [Oak Bioinformatics LLC](https://oakbioinformatics.com).
+OakCRAVAT is a genomic variant analysis platform, based on [OpenCRAVAT](https://github.com/KarchinLab/open-cravat) and further developed by Ryangguk Kim, the lead architect of OpenCRAVAT.

 OakCRAVAT uses the same commands as OpenCRAVAT.
 Thus, to use OakCRAVAT do `pip uninstall open-cravat` and `pip install oak-cravat`.
 The same `oc` commands will work.